-Research results show that 60% of the households have trees in their land affected by the Project.
-The mostly produced tree is olive with 1,590 olive trees, while walnut, fig, and pine are among the trees produced in affected lands.
+Research results show that all the households have trees in their land affected by the Project.
+All the trees are fig trees, with a total of 2,240 fig trees identified.

 4.3 Affected Structures

 No cases of physical displacement are expected.
 The structures under discussion are not concerned with physical displacement, but rather with the effects of construction on the wider community in terms of health and safety.